Mutasemshboul/ProgressSoft/README.md

 create a database then put your database name

 jdbc:mysql://localhost:3306/[databaseName]?allowPublicKeyRetrieval=true&useSSL=false&serverTimezone=UTC&useLegacyDatetimeCode=false
-## How to run
-* mvn clean install to clean if exists files and install packages
-* mvn spring-boot: run to start spring boot

 ## How to use
 * after run a project, open a Posatman: